Tetbury Cycle Path

 A footpath on Mike Tucker’s land was closed and he dedicated the section of the old railway line that crosses his land as a public bridleway which can be used as a cycle path.
 A new public footpath was also dedicated which together with the bridleway provides an alternative route to the closed footpath.

 On the new section on Mike Tucker's land between Preston Park and Newnton Hill

-The new bridleway can be used by cyclists and horse riders as well as walkers and runners and will double the length of the existing cycle path.
-Whereas the cycle path used to come to a dead end at Preston Park, the extension will allow people to continue to Newnton Hill.
+The new bridleway can be used by cyclists and horse riders as well as walkers and runners and doubles the length of the orginal cycle path.
+Whereas the cycle path used to come to a dead end at Preston Park, the extension allows people to continue to Newnton Hill.

 WW2 tank traps can be seen beside the newly-opened extension to the path

 Mike Tucker has done a good job of clearing the undergrowth and making a new ramp up to the road.
 However the new bridleway’s surface is still quite muddy and rough.
 So the next stage is for the Trust to apply for grants to lay a crushed limestone surface similar to the original cycle/foot path.
 This is a multi-user surface that is ideal for horses as well as pedestrians and cyclists.
 With a good surface, the flat railway line without styles and few gates will be suitable for wheelchairs, mobility scooters etc. allowing disabled access to the countryside.

 Now the cycle path is open as far as the Newnton Hill road, the following section of the old railway line runs across Duchy of Cornwall land.
 Discussions have been held with the Duchy, who are considering dedicating their track bed as a bridleway.
 This would allow people to reach the Trouble House on foot, horse or bike and would effectively triple the length of the original cycle path.